nadundesilva/k8s-replicator/examples/cert-manager/README.md

 Since the Kubernetes security model does not allow pointing to a TLS secret across namespaces, if you have TLS certificates shared across multiple different microservices, the secret would need to be copied across namespaces.
 While we can copy this manually, using the K8s Replicator would help automate copying as well as rotation of certificates as the K8s Replicator will automatically propagate updates to resources also into all the replicated namespaces.

-This examples contains three VSCode editors with a shared common wildcard TLS secret (domain: `*.vscode.local`).
+This examples contains three Visual Studio Code editors with a shared common wildcard TLS secret (domain: `*.vscode.local`).
 The three editors are exposed over three different hostnames using the same wildcard TLS secret.

 - editor-01.vscode.local
 - editor-02.vscode.local
 - editor-03.vscode.local